cy6erskunk/q-n-a/docs/Technical_rules.md

 b) Disqualification from participation in the whole tournament , if the previous penalty was exclusion or disqualification from a competition.

 See also the Disciplinary Code of the FIE (Chapter VII, FIE Statutes).
-FIE

-53

-November 2023

 ## INDEX TO ARTICLES